-2015 2014
+2016 2015

 \$ \$

 Non-cancellable operating leases contracted for but not capitalised in the financial statements.

 Payable - minimum lease payments

-- not later than 12 months 346,904 344,599
+- not later than 12 months 372,422 346,904

-- later than 12 months but not later than 5 years 1,137,434 522,005
+- later than 12 months but not later than 5 years 954,381 1,137,434

-- greater than 5 years 118,037 -
+- greater than 5 years 575 118,037

-1,602,375 866,604
+1,327,378 1,602,375

 The property lease commitments are non-cancellable operating leases contracted for but not capitalised in the financial statements within a three year term.
 No capital commitments exist in regards to the operating lease commitments at year-end.
 Increase in lease commitments are in line with the lease agreements at an average increase of 4% upon each anniversary date.
-PCFA are able to renew the term of operating leases for a further three years upon termination of the current lease period.
+PCFA is able to renew the term of operating leases for a further three years upon termination of the current lease period.